(AllOne sm logo)

 Physical wounds to animals

-Physical wounds to animals tend follow a somewhat similar pattern to plants, in that some have the ability to take action to repair a wound.
-However, at a quick glance it almost appears that maybe more plants can recover from severe wounds than many animals can.
+Physical wounds to animals tend to follow a somewhat similar pattern to plants, in that some have the ability to take action to repair a wound.
+However, at a quick glance, it almost appears that maybe more plants can recover from severe wounds than many animals can.
 One of the exceptions was discovered when fishermen learned that cutting off the leg of a starfish does not kill the starfish, instead it produces two!
 I think that's more of an exception to the rule.
 For example, that's not the same results when humans and most other animals suffer a wound where the arm is cut off.
 For example, some plant clippings are essentially "cut off at the arms", and they can grow again.
 Sure many minor physical wounds, like small cuts in the skin do repair, the old skin dies off and is replaced with new cells, and most animal can repair those kinds of smaller wounds.
 Still, although the skin may look identical to what it looked like before the wound, it's still not identical.
 Again, time does not heal the wound, action does.
 Action directed by something in the animal causes new cells to be generated to "fill in the indent from the cut," for example.
 In some cases, action can heal some wounds.
 Regardless, it seems clear that it may be more correct to say "time does not heal" physical wounds to animal, the same results that are observed with plants.

 Conclusion